Collect TCP|UDP sessions in Linux

 From this list, we can safely pick only socket, where the numerical value will be the inode value.

-Name and pid information can be obtained from /proc/PID/status.
+Name and PID information can be obtained from /proc/PID/status.

 Conclusion